100% Free Consultation (225) 412-6348

 • Improperly loaded boats

 Personal accounts from other mariners reveal treacherous conditions, with many of them saying they weren't sure if they'd make it safely back to land.
-One worried person—who said she was a fiancée of one of the missing—told reporters that she begged her partner not to go out that day.
+One worried person—who said she was the fiancée of one of the missing—told reporters that she begged her partner not to go out that day.
 He expressed to her that he felt he had no choice.
 While investigators are looking into why the vessel was attempting to go out during rough waters, one thing seems to be clear: the Seacor Power should not have been attempting to sail in the conditions that it did.

 Putting Louisiana Offshore Workers & Their Families First